 Omaha Public Schools selected KAI Design & Build to provide architecture and interior design for two additions and renovations to its existing Northwest High Magnet School in Omaha, NE.
-Originally constructed in 1971, Northwest High School is the newest of the school district’s seven high schools.
+Originally constructed in 1971, Northwest High Magnet School is the newest of the Omaha Public School district’s seven high schools.

 KAI’s engineers also provided designs for fire, life safety, security and technology upgrades to the high school.
 Charles Vrana & Son Construction Company of Omaha, NE was the general contractor on the project.